Elsevier Adaptive Quizzing for Stanhope and Lancaster's Community Health Nursing in Canada (eCommerce Version), 4th Edition

 Elsevier Adaptive Quizzing - Next Generation

-Master the nurse’s role in health promotion for Canadian populations and communities!
-Stanhope and Lancaster's Community Health Nursing in Canada, 4th Edition covers the concepts and skills you need to know for effective, evidence-informed practice.
+Help your students master the nurse’s role in health promotion for Canadian populations and communities!
+Stanhope and Lancaster's Community Health Nursing in Canada, 4th Edition covers the concepts and skills needed for effective, evidence-informed practice.
 It addresses individual, family, and group health as well as the social and economic conditions that can affect the health of a community.
 Concise, easy-to-read chapters include coverage of the latest issues, approaches, and points of view.
-Written by Canadian educators Sandra A. MacDonald and Sonya L. Jakubec in collaboration with Indigenous scholar Dr. R. Lisa Bourque Bearskin, this edition makes it even easier to apply nursing principles and strategies to practice.
+Written by Canadian educators Sandra A. MacDonald and Sonya L. Jakubec in collaboration with Indigenous scholar Dr. R. Lisa Bourque Bearskin, this edition makes it even easier for students to apply nursing principles and strategies to practice.

 - UNIQUE!
 Evidence-Informed Practice boxes illustrate how to apply the latest research findings in community health nursing.